fhsinchy/deno-blog/README.md

 ## Instructions

 Clone this repository anywhere you want.
-Make a copy of the `.env.example` file named `.env` and fill up the environment variables.

 Create a new MySQL database and use following query to create the tables: